Lois Lane in other media: Adventures of Superman

 Following the film Superman and the Mole Men, which served as a pilot for television series Adventures of Superman (1952–1958), the series went into production in late 1951.
 Phyllis Coates played Lois Lane in the first season opposite George Reeves as Clark Kent / Superman.
 Coates portrayed Lois as a sharp, strong-willed, efficient, and resourceful reporter who tries to outscoop Clark Kent.
 The production stopped after Season 1.

 The series resumed filming when the cereal company Kellogg's agreed to sponsor the show.
 However, Coates had committed to other projects and did not return as Lois.
 Noel Neill, who had previously played the character in Columbia Pictures' Superman film serial, stepped into the role from Season 2 to Season 6 until the series' cancellation in 1958.

-Neill cameoed as Ella Lane, the mother of Lois, in the 1978 film Superman, also appearring in the 1980s Superboy series and the 2006 film Superman Returns.
+Neill cameoed as Ella Lane, the mother of Lois, in the 1978 film Superman, also appearing in the 1980s Superboy series and the 2006 film Superman Returns.
 Coates similarly played Ella Lane in Season 1 of the 1990s television series Lois & Clark: The New Adventures of Superman.